 What is a homeowner loan?

-You’ll need to make regular monthly repayments throughout the term of the loan, which could last anywhere between 1 and 35 years.
-If you don’t make the repayments, your home could be repossessed to pay off the outstanding debt.
+You’ll need to make regular monthly repayments throughout the term of the loan, which could last between one and 25 years.

 - You can borrow against the value of your property up to a set percentage